GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

     ```
     sudo systemctl reload sshd
     ```
-1. Now in another tab in iTerm (or hit command+d) try to ssh into the server using your new user DinosaurDavid
+1. Now in another tab in iTerm (or hit command+d) try to ssh into the server using your new user DaveyJones
     ```
-    ssh DinosaurDavid@123.456.78.90
+    ssh DaveyJones@123.456.78.90
     ```
     If you can log in successfully, it worked!
 If not, make sure the permission and ownership is set correctly for the folder and file.
-1. ### Don't do this next part until you are sure you can log in with your new username!
+1.  !!!
+Don't do this next part until you are sure you can log in with your new username !!!

 1. Remove root login.
 First, open up the SSH configuration file
     ```